What is Plastic?

 REUSED IN THESE RECYCLED CONTENT PRODUCTS: Styrofoam (or similar) products

 #7 Any other plastic

-RECYCLABILITY: The City of Ann Arbor accepts #7 bottle and tub-shaped containers in the curbside recycling program.
+RECYCLABILITY: The City of Ann Arbor does not accepts #7 bottle and tub-shaped containers in the curbside recycling program.
 Can contain PVC, PLA, BPA or just layers of #5 PP and nylon or rayon.
 The unknown mixture of #7 plastic resins makes it difficult to recycle.

 COMMON PRODUCTS (MARKED/ LABELED): Nalgene (or similar) bottles, CDs, Some food and non-food product containers

 REUSED IN THESE RECYCLED CONTENT PRODUCTS: Reusable plastic beverage bottles.